synchro--/flappy-ship/README.md

 ### Software Design
 The project consists of ~5000 lines of C++11.
 For this reason the code has been widely commented and I tried to keep it as modular as possible, even to favor future expansions.
 The architecture is based on asynchronous callbacks.
 I also tried to use the new C++ features available since 2011, such as novelties added to the standard library (e.g. smart pointers), lambda support and closures.

+---
+### Credits
+The real-time TTF rendering library has been inspired by the [GLKTextRenderer](https://github.com/ichigo663/GLKTextRenderer) library of my colleague Antonio Cardace.